Lab Overview

 </script>

-- Check your inbox — you should receive the email within seconds
+- Check your inbox — the email should arrive within seconds

 What You Learned